-The space in front is commonly used for cooling, so you can mount water cooling radiators or case fans in order to make the most out of your precious room inside the case for a more useful purpose.
+The space in front is commonly used for cooling, so you can mount water-cooling radiators or case fans to make the most out of your precious room inside for a more useful purpose.

-So, the larger the case, naturally, the larger the space for front panel cooling, case fans, or air intake.
+So, the larger you go, the larger the space for front panel cooling, fans, or air intake.

 How often do you need to move your computer?

-If you are in a situation like most where you only move it to upgrade parts or to give it its biannual cleanout, then owning a large case isn’t an issue in the slightest if you have the room.
+If you are in a situation like most where you only move it to upgrade parts or give it its biannual cleanout, then owning a large one isn’t an issue if you have the room.

 What type of GPU are you/will you be using?

 By this, I’m referring to your graphics card.
-An integrated GPU is not relevant as it won’t affect your decision as far as your case goes.
+An integrated GPU is irrelevant as it won’t affect your decision.

-However, a graphics card is worth considering when choosing a computer case.
+However, a graphics card is worth considering when choosing a PC case.
 Some of the latest cards are getting rather large.

 It is worth considering the space you have for all your add-in cards and the space around the card for decent airflow.

 If your case is relatively full of devices, it leaves less room for your graphics card cooling.
-So, one of the solutions is to try and reduce clutter inside your case by removing components or doing some cable management.
+So, one of the solutions is to try and reduce clutter inside your system by removing components or doing cable management.

-If this isn’t an option, you would be wiser to upgrade your case to a full tower.
+If this isn’t an option, you would be wiser to upgrade to a full tower.
 This will give your graphics card enough room for the cooler to be as efficient as possible by allowing better airflow around it.

 Is a full tower case worth it?

 Given my experience, yes.
-Even though the initial cost can be more to purchase, having the luxuries of a larger case outweighs the extra cost in the long run.
+Even though the initial cost can be higher, having the luxuries of a larger case outweighs the extra cost in the long run.

-If you are concerned about price and aren’t convinced that a full tower case is for you, consider trying out a used case to evaluate it for yourself.
+If you are concerned about price and aren’t convinced that a full tower is for you, consider trying out a used one to evaluate it yourself.

 Is a mid tower case big enough?